Sonikuu/CIS7/README.md

 The first node declared is always the start node for solving End node is done using the - symbol (Ex: -A)
-Paths are set up using ^, - and :, with 2 nodes and a number for cost (Ex: ^A-B:10)
+Paths are set up using ^, - and :, with 2 nodes and a number for cost (Ex: ^A-B:10) Files must be placed in that "paths" directory where the program is being run